 Most recently, we are seeing an investment crunch in delivery capacity.
 The consumer pressure for more convenience is driving the race to reduce delivery lead times.
 Consumers want this owing to services like Amazon Prime and consumer apps like Uber and Deliveroo.
 It is an inevitable trend that is exacerbated through age groups.
 Millenials are far more likely to value speed over cost.
 The issue with this pressure is that carriers and retailers cannot keep up with the level of investment required to match this demand.
 Wall Street, Frankfurt + The City of London will simply not allow them to raise money as cheaply as Amazon to keep up with demand and required capital investment.
 Therefore, if everyone continues to want to drive in the ‘fast lane’, this will eventually lead to a traffic jam.
 And 2018 is predicted to be a particularly acute jam.

 So how are retailers and carriers collaborating to solve this issue?
 Get the inventory as close as possible to the customer.
-Through better integrated order management, retailers are better able to offer click and collect and ship from store options.
+Through better integrated order management and virtual telephony, retailers are better able to offer click and collect and ship from store options.
 We are focused on this as a differentiator for retailers.
 In addition to this, offer dynamic cart hourly slot and same day delivery options as a ‘premium’ and paid service offering it is possible for retailers to curate which products (or orders, or customers, or locations) are shipped at a premium service.
 This allows retailers and carriers to have much healthier commercial relationships.

 What happens when click and collect runs out of steam?
 We are seeing automation through parcel lockers as a key part of this strategy.
 We have successfully done this with retailers like Auchan and Decathlon and have helped them manage volume of customer collections through automation.
 Shipping direct from store is also very much at the core of our retailers’ Omnichannel fulfilment capabilities.